 Access to Asylum: The law does not provide for the granting of asylum or refugee status, and the government has not established a system for providing protection to refugees, preferring to deal with them on an ad hoc basis.
 There is a lack of domestic legislation on asylum seekers and refugees, and in particular on measures to protect unaccompanied and refugee children.
-According to the Ministry of Social Affairs, Justice, and Interior, no requests for asylum or refugee status were received during the year.
+On March 22, parliament approved the Law on Temporary and Transitory Protection for Humanitarian Reasons.
+The law provides for the entry, stay, and right to work for asylum seekers for a two-year period, renewable for six additional months.
+The law also guarantees housing, as well as access to social services, health care, and education.
+On May 8, the government signed an agreement with the Community of Sant'Egidio to establish a humanitarian corridor from French and Spanish airports for refugees to enter the country; pursuant to the agreement 20 families from the Syrian conflict arrived.